 And here’s the best part: While Taylor was under anesthesia, they did a biopsy of the “bumps” in her throat.
 Three days later we got the results: not cancerous!

 Taylor, the girl who lived, has recovered beautifully!
 Her mouth is pristine, her tongue no longer sticks out, and her coat is well-groomed.
-Thanks to a medical procedure, she spends her days napping, snacking, and sunbathing!
+She spends her days napping, snacking, and sunbathing thanks to a medical procedure!

 Life is good!